Please note that all projects are still in the planning stage and are liable to change.

 The Plantation Garden, in Coronation Park, will emulate the food growing techniques adopted by the early settlers in the New World with the help of the indigenous people.
 It will be participative and educational, showing the fusion of two horticultural cultures and food growing techniques.

-A metal Sculpture of a figure representing a Separatist en route to the New World spanning the ocean with each foot embedded in representative images of Britain and America, will be designed and created by Dartmouth Academy students working with an artist.
+A metal Sculpture of a figure representing a Separatist en route to the New World, will be designed and created by Dartmouth Academy students working with an artist.
 It will be situated on the South Embankment and will be under planted with grasses to give a Prairie look.

 The trail will pass Agincourt House (14th century), and end in Bayards Cove (1539) where the Mayflower and Speedwell were moored, and remains virtually unchanged since 1620.
 Bayards Cove Fort (1510) stands at the southern end of the cove.
 The trail could be extended here, by walking out to Dartmouth Castle (1488) and St Petrox Church (1641).